-But perhaps the most specific “green” trend is natural burial.
-This is where a body is buried as naturally as possible, typically in a burial shroud or simple pine casket.
 The body is not embalmed, so no chemicals are used.
 Rather, the deceased’s loved ones help prepare the body and burial happens within just a few days of death.
 While this seems quick, the idea is that this is the natural process.
 Like in times past, the family is with their loved one at the end, washing and dressing the body for burial, and sometimes even digging the grave themselves.
 Many say there is a powerful sense of purpose and healing while they literally “work” through their grief.

 If natural burial interests you, the best resource is The Green Burial Guidebook by Elizabeth Fournier.

 - How to carry a body for natural burial

 - How to wrap a body in a burial shroud for natural burial

 - Considering a funeral at home?
 Pros and Cons